Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

         aos: fade-up
         icon: "#lock"
         title: Security
-        desc: "Know your property is safe and secure at all times.
-Stay connected to anyone at home whether on site or away.
-Door locks, security cameras, and video doorbells are here for you. "
+        desc: We deliver professional security and surveillance.
+Know your property is safe and secure at all times with our reliable monitoring systems.
         aos_select: true
       - cta: Call To Action
         cta_link: free-consultation/